 - More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm this assumption. - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - The Isles of St Francis SZ was a recognised charter fishing destination and will cause some modification of fishing behaviour based around prevailing wind and weather conditions.
-However, there are numerous other locations that remain available for fishing both in and out of the NAMP. - There are few operators within the NAMP and therefore minimal competition for fishing grounds. - The estimated displaced effort was 0.09 per cent of the total effort in the NAMP (EconSearch 2014). - The NAMP is not a recognised destination for long-range charters from other regions.
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - Some traditional fishing grounds were lost but there are numerous other fishing grounds still available (see Bryars et al. 2016a-s). - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - Fishers were given a 2 year period to adjust their spatial fishing behaviour prior to the full implementation of SZs on 1 October 2014.